rkb81/Hurricane-Dashboard-Project/README.md

 Convert Master file to SQLite File - Everyone
 Create Flask App and convert SQLite Database
-Create 5 Objective Questions that is covered by each Group Member - Everyone Have approx. 2-3 interactive visuals for each page - Everyone seperately with the subject topic they have
+Create 5 Objective Questions that is covered by each Group Member - Everyone Has at least 2 to 3 interactive visuals for each page - Everyone seperately with the subject topic they have

 ![image](https://github.com/rkb81/Hurricane-Project-3/assets/130116747/7055c7b3-affc-4cab-9e40-09f06fc68cb0)